 There are many ways to get involved, stay informed, get help, and meet new people.
 Make the most of your time as an Ithaca College Biology or Biochemistry Major:

-- Join the club (s)!
-The "Biology Club", "Pre-Med Society", "Pre-Vet" and "Chemistry" clubs are organized by fellow students who share common interests.
+- Join the club (s) and come to Friday "Happy Hour" - The "Biology Club", "Pre-Med Society", "Pre-Vet" and "Chemistry" clubs are organized by fellow students who share common interests.
 The clubs have both social and academic or service events.
+Most Friday afternoons students and faculty gather in the CNS first floor foyer for fun, food and games.

 - Apply for the Honor Society - "TriBeta Chi Xi Chapter".
 Anyone with an interest in the biological sciences can join as an associate member.
 Don't forget to check out the "Awards and Scholarships" available.